A BRIEF HISTORY

 Bell House is a charming Georgian time capsule.
 Its elegant rooms, tall windows and beautiful walled garden have witnessed many changes in the 250 years since it was built.

-But this grand house wasn’t built for a grand family - it was commissioned by Thomas Wright, a poor warehouse worker who started his own lucrative business publishing almanacs, bibles and prayer books.
+But this grand house wasn’t built for a grand family - it was commissioned by Thomas Wright, a warehouse worker who started his own lucrative business publishing almanacs, bibles and prayer books.
 He became Sheriff of the City of London in 1779 and Lord Mayor of London in 1785.
 Wright built the house as a rural retreat from city life and it included several acres of farmland, later forming part of Dulwich Park.
 Fields surrounded the property and at the front you can still see the ‘ha-ha’, a sunken wall designed to keep sheep out while being invisible from the house.
-The plaster face above the front door may well be Wright’s likeness.

 Thomas Wright was a community-minded man.
 He installed the house’s eponymous bell to help assemble people for local firefighting and the bell was used for this purpose over the next century.
 Wright never forgot his roots and as well as helping many poor people during his life he left money in his will for the education of apprentices.